 For areas with medium or small rural towns, up to 60 minutes of travel can be claimed.

-This means if a support worker travels for two hours across a rural area to deliver care they can only claim for half of that time; an hour of travel.
+This means if a support worker travels for two hours across a rural area to deliver care they can only claim for half of that time – or an hour of travel.

 To check whether you are in a metro or regional area and how much funding your support providers can claim, you can check the Health Workforce Locator, which uses the same Modified Monash Model (MMM) as the NDIS uses for provider travel.